yegor256/blog/_drafts/doors.md

 [pay gag clauses](https://www.recruiter.com/i/gag-clause/) into employment contracts or NDA-s.
 Recent studies demonstrate that such a policy may be counter-productive and hurt performance.
-However, it seems that most of researchers are missing the main point.
+However, it seems that most researchers are missing the main point.

 <!--more-->